dphiffer/weather-ch/README.md

 The Weather RSS service is nice because you don't need to authenticate anything.
 I plugged in the place WOEID I got back from the GeoPlanet Web Service, did some SimpleXML parsing on the result, and I seem to be in the weather business.
 I'm just going to focus on the current conditions, although I could easily see extending this to grab forecast numbers as well.

-I added another method `get_weather($woeid)` to `Weather_CH` that downloads data from the Yahoo Weather RSS service and returns the current weather conditions as an associative array.
+I added another method `get_weather($woeid)` to `Weather_CH` that downloads data from the Yahoo Weather RSS service and returns the current weather conditions (and units) as an object.

 ## Third step: get the object info